 The Navy Federal Credit Union Platinum card stands out among other balance transfer cards due to its lack of a balance transfer fee, which is uncommon among cards in this category.
-The card also offers no annual fee and a 0% promotional APR on balance transfers for 12 months.
-And while the card doesn’t offer a promotional APR for purchases, the regular starting APR is way below the national average for credit cards that incur interest.
+The card also offers no annual fee and a generous promotional APR on balance transfers.
+And while the card doesn’t offer a promotional APR for purchases, the regular starting APR is well below the national average for credit cards that incur interest.
 But there’s a catch: You may not be eligible to apply for this card due to Navy Federal’s membership requirements.

 Benefits of the Navy Federal Platinum Card

 Here’s a more in-depth look at the benefits the Navy Federal Credit Union Platinum card offers.